Dockerfile and Compose Generator

 Loading...

-Production Ready: This configuration adheres to official Docker security guidelines, minimizing layers and caching dependencies efficiently.
+Production Ready: This configuration adheres to official Docker security guidelines, minimizing layers, ignoring local secrets, and caching dependencies efficiently.

 Why Multi-Stage Builds?

-Compiling an application requires heavy tools (like the Go SDK or Node `devDependencies`) that shouldn't be in your final production server.
-A multi-stage build creates a temporary "Builder" image to compile your code, then copies ONLY the final lightweight binary/dist folder into a brand new, empty image.
+Compiling an application requires heavy tools (like the Go SDK or Node devDependencies) that should not be in your final production image.
+A multi-stage build creates a temporary builder stage to compile your code, then copies only the final lightweight binary or dist folder into a minimal image.
 This often reduces image sizes from 1.5GB down to 50MB.

 The Non-Root Imperative

-By default, Docker runs processes inside the container as the `root` user.
+By default, Docker runs processes inside the container as the root user.
 If an attacker finds a vulnerability in your code, they immediately gain root access to the container environment.
-We automatically inject configurations to create an unprivileged user (e.g., `appuser` or `node`) to run your process securely.
+The generator automatically injects configurations to create an unprivileged user (such as appuser or node) to run your process securely.

 Frequently Asked Questions